Frans Michel Penning: Early career

-In 1924, Penning was hired as an experimental physicist at the Dutch section of the Phillips research department located in the Strijp district of Eindhoven.
+In 1924, Penning was hired as an experimental physicist at the Dutch section of the Philips research department located in the Strijp district of Eindhoven.
 Gilles Holst, former assistant to Heike Kamerlingh Onnes, and head of the Philips Natuurkundig Laboratorium (NatLab), tasked Penning with continuing research on gas discharge phenomena to develop new lamps.

 Penning investigated breakdown energy potentials of low pressure inert gas discharges.
 In 1926, Penning observed that electrons under direct voltage current in low-pressure mercury discharges reach high velocities due to high-frequency oscillations in the gas.
 This observations challenged Irving Langmuir's observations.
 Penning also investigated the impact gas density and electrode distance have on the voltage and stability of noble gas mixture discharges by measuring Paschen curves.

 Penning ionization

 Penning ionization is a form of chemi-ionization, an ionization process involving reactions between neutral atoms or molecules.
 The Penning effect, as it is often called, describes an ionization chain reaction caused by high energy collision between excited inert gas (i.g. argon) metastable atoms and trace gas impurities whose ionization potential is less than the stored potential of the meta-stable molecule.
 These collisions cause the release of electrons; which can interact with other stable noble gas molecules to create more meta-stables, resulting in more ionizing reactions.
 Penning first reported the effect in 1927.
 The Penning effect is used in gas-discharge neon lamps and fluorescent lamps, where the lamp is filled with a Penning mixture to improve the electrical characteristics.